Tuesday, September 17, 2024

 Florida’s Shame: The “Don’t Say Gay” Bill

 How old were you when you knew you were straight?
 I had a crush on Danny Rollins in first grade.
-Then, a handsome student teacher named Mr. Hansen came along, and Danny was forgotten.
+Then, a handsome student teacher named Mr. Hansen came along, and Danny was old news.
 I don’t recall ever making a “choice” to like boys.
 I either loved them or kicked them in the shins.

 CNN anchor Anderson Cooper says he first knew “something was different” around the age of 6 or 7.
 “I’m not sure I knew the word ‘gay’ at the time, but I realized something was up.”
 Imagine being a kid with questions about your life, and you live in Florida, where asking a teacher could get them fired.